jshaffstall/PyPhysicsSandbox/README.md

 pyPhysicsSandbox is a simple wrapper around Pymunk that makes it easy to write code to explore physics simulations.
 It's intended for use in introductory programming classrooms.

+Caution!
+The simulation does not behave well if you start out with objects overlapping each other, especially if overlapping objects are connected with joints.

 ## Code Example

 ```python